 The toughest moment was the realization at Camp 2 that our whole expedition may be cancelled.
 It felt like everything I had worked for was about to be lost in a matter of seconds; it was gut wrenching.
 Everything seemed to be going wrong, there was a cyclone that left a huge snow dump which buried the ropes as well as giving our Sherpas the huge task of trailblazing to the summit.

-We also had the government hot on our tail and the icefall doctors closing the Khumbu icefall earlier than our summit day.
-It was a few hours of stress and chaos but in the end, and all thanks to our leader, the problems were sorted and we were off to camp 3!
+We also had the government hot on our tail and the icefall doctors closing the Khumbu Icefall earlier than our summit day.
+It was a few hours of stress and chaos but in the end, and all thanks to our leader, the problems were sorted and we were off to Camp 3!

 What surprised you the most?